Academy Display

 Note: Some content cannot be displayed due to the NDA.

-Flyers, posters, and emails are great for marketing the Op 36 program, but what if coaches had something more dynamic?
+Flyers, posters, and emails are great for marketing the Operation 36 Golf (Op 36) program, but what if coaches had something more dynamic?
 What if they could use the TVs in their pro-shops like they do for other golf programs?
 What if they could automatically pull data directly from the Op 36 apps?
 That's what the Academy Display is for!

 The Academy Display is a slideshow feature in the web app that displays live leaderboards and collages of students' photos for others to see.
 Coaches can also add custom graphics, such as advertisements and awards.
 To display the slideshow on a large screen, the coach can link their computer to the screen using a cable, directly access the web app on their TV (for smart TVs), or use a Chrome Stick, then start the slideshow.
 The display works on a variety of aspect ratios.